sj-can/ngs_pipeline/docs/using_snakemake/README.md

 3. rule file

 **HINTS**:
-1. All of the software you need is in the software directory
+1. All of the software and interval files you need is already on the system
-2. There are also other files in the resources directory
-3. Any variables you add to the config file need to be added to the Snakefile
+3. Any variables you add to the config file need to be added to the Snakefile as well
 4. The snakefile needs to know which rules to include
 5. The outputs of one rule are the inputs of the next rule
 6. Check the command is correct
 7. Test with snakemake -np
 8. If nothing is happening, try changing the Snakefile endpoint i.e. what file do we want to end up with?
-8. Run with nohup snakemake 2>&1 &
+8. Run with nohup snakemake --cores 2>&1 &

 **MEGAHINTS**